 Wind forward 25 years.
 Lima is no longer available in South Africa, and hasn’t been for years.
 The second hand market in South African Railway Lima items has grown, and the prices are unrealistic.
 However, many enterprising modellers have entered the market, creating very detailed SAR/SAS items, although these are not aimed at the casual hobbyist, but rather the serious collector.
 The current owner of Lima is Hornby, and they do not export SAR items to South Africa.
 All that is available in the toy shops are Hornby OO gauge, and Bachmann sets based on American rolling stock.
 Specialist model train hobby shops (and there are a few), have a nice selection of German equipment, and there is always bidorbuy, ebay, or directly importing yourself.
 Oddly enough American rolling stock and trackwork does have a large following in South Africa, and you have to admit, there are some amazing diesels and steam locos in the line up of American railway equipment.

 I sold off my original small N Gauge set many years ago, having been unable to get any new rolling stock for it.
-My current N gauge set will be up for sale one day too as I downscale due to retrenchment.
+My current N gauge ended up i storage as I downscaled due to retrenchment.
 I was fortunate enough to find the basics of this set very cheaply, and was able to add to it mainly through the second hand market.
 At one point I even tried to convert it to a digital layout, but fitting the decoders in those small locos was a major problem.

 However, I will hang onto the loose odds of Lima SAR stuff I have picked up.
 I have always liked those 1st and 2nd class coaches inspite of their many faults.
 And 5E-919 is about as close as I will get to having a 6E1.
 Its really all about the nostalgia aspect of it as opposed to finding rolling stock for an existing layout.
 Living in a flat does not make for easy model railroading.